 Our Annual Meeting will again be held in a virtual format to provide a safe and convenient experience for our stockholders.
 The Annual Meeting will be conducted via live webcast at 10:00 a.m.
-Eastern Daylight Time on Tuesday, March 23, 2023.
+Eastern Daylight Time on Thursday, March 21, 2024.
 Stockholders who held shares of Common Stock as of the record date for the Annual Meeting can participate in the virtual Annual Meeting and ask questions about matters that are relevant to the items of business on the agenda.

-To attend, participate in, vote, ask questions, and examine the list of stockholders during the virtual Annual Meeting, stockholders who held shares of Common Stock as of the close of business on the record date should visit www.virtualshareholdermeeting.com/CNXC2023 and enter the unique 16-digit control number that was included on the notice of internet availability, proxy card, or the instructions that accompanied your proxy materials.
-You are welcome to log in as early as 15 minutes before the start time of the Annual Meeting on March 23, 2023.
+To attend, participate in, vote, ask pertinent questions, and examine the list of stockholders during the virtual Annual Meeting, stockholders who held shares of Common Stock as of the close of business on the record date should visit www.virtualshareholdermeeting.com/CNXC2024 and enter the unique 16-digit control number that was included on the notice of internet availability, proxy card, or the instructions that accompanied your proxy materials.
+You are welcome to log in as early as 15 minutes before the start time of the Annual Meeting on March 21, 2024.

 The virtual meeting platform is supported across internet browsers and devices (e.g., desktops, laptops, tablets, and cell phones).
 If you plan to attend the live webcast, we recommend a strong WiFi or internet connection for the best viewing experience.
-We encourage you to access the virtual meeting platform before the meeting begins to confirm your log-in credentials, familiarize yourself with the platform and ensure that your streaming audio is working correctly.
+We encourage you to access the virtual meeting platform before the meeting begins to confirm your log-in credentials, familiarize yourself with the platform, and ensure that your streaming audio is working correctly.
 If you encounter any difficulties accessing the virtual Annual Meeting during the check-in or meeting time, please call the technical support number that will be posted on the virtual meeting login page.
+Technical support will be available starting at 9:45 a.m.
+EDT on March 21, 2024.